ONI-Wiki-zh/BotNotIncluded/README.md

 # BotNotIncluded
-Pywikibot and other scripts for https://oxygennotincluded.fandom.com/zh/wiki/Oxygennotincluded_Wiki
+Pywikibot and other scripts for zh ONI wiki